spryker/spryker-docs/docs/scos/dev/glue-api-guides/202200.0/managing-customer-requests-for-quote.md

 </details>

-For attribute descriptions of response samples, see [Response](#response-attributes) in the Create a request for quote section.
+For attribute descriptions of response samples, see [Create a request for quote: Response](#response-attributes) in the Create a request for quote section.

 ## Retrieve a request for quote